IcePuff44/DSAI-Google-Stocks-Prediction/README.md

 This project is for **only** for research purposes, therefore it's advisable for users to not only rely on this project to predict the stock market trend.
 #
 ### 2. Preparation of Dataset
 For this Project, we have chosen to work with 2 Datasets: Google Stocks from Yahoo Finance, and Reuter Headlines.
+In this section, we will clean and prepare the dataset to have a better understanding of our data.

+Preparation of Google Stocks from Yahoo Fiance:

+    1. Date Splitting: Data extracted from 01/06/2018 to 01/06/2019
+    2. Data Cleanup: Remove all NaN Values
+                     Using Hodrick-Prescott filter to remove seasonality and trend
+    3. Detrend: Added a new column with the detrended values of the original data DataFrame Name: SP

+Preparation of Reuter Headlines:

+    1. Data Splitting: Data extracted from 01/06/2018 to 01/06/2019
+    2. Data CLeanup: Remove the Description column Remove all weekends and public holidays, and NaN values Group any headlines that falls on the same day, removal of any symbols from the headlines DataFrame Name: sp_copy

+### 3. Exploration of Dataset